Quantum Simulation of Non-Unitary Dynamics via Amplitude-Phase Separation: Additional Discussion of the Shifted Dyson Series

-Note that the product of the multiplication operator $\prod$ goes from large to small values, and the matrix with a larger (smaller) index is placed on the left (right).
-This satisfies the requirement of the time-ordering operator. \item {\bf Step 2: the integration $\int_0^{t_{j+1}}$.} We need to compute the error introduced by the integration region.
+\end{widetext} Note that the ordered product $\prod$ is evaluated from larger to smaller indices, and the matrix with a larger (smaller) index is placed on the left (right).
+This satisfies the requirement of the time-ordering operator.\\ $\bullet$ {\bf Step 2: the integration $\int_0^{t_{j+1}}$.} We need to compute the error introduced by the integration region.
 First, we can express $Q_k$ in the following split format:

 and in the form according to the definition of the integral:

 where evidently there is at most an $O(h)$ discrepancy in each integration region.
 We first consider the difference over any single time segment, which yields the following inequality: